 Gynecologic Cancer Treatments

-At UT Southwestern Medical Center, cancer specialists in the Harold C. Simmons Comprehensive Cancer Center offer the latest treatments for gynecologic cancers.
-Based on the diagnosis, we work with patients to determine the right treatment plan for them.
+Cancer specialists at UT Southwestern Harold C. Simmons Comprehensive Cancer Center offer the latest treatments for gynecologic cancers.
+Based on the diagnosis, we work with patients to determine the right treatment plan for every individual.

 Surgical Cancer Treatments